rydmike/flex_color_scheme/README.md

 <img src="https://rydmike.com/assets_fcsv4/fcs_all_schemes_32_at_100.png?raw=true" alt="ColorScheme all"/>_All available color schemes (click
 for hires version)_

-The above image is a low resolution image of all the color schemes.
 In the [**scheme reference**](#scheme-reference) you can find a table listing all the built-in color schemes, their `FlexScheme` enum values, names and descriptions.
 Plus a thumbnail of each color scheme, with a link to a